5PK/5PK/README.md

 ### Hi there 👋

+I like building things and solving problems.
+Currently a full stack developer for a no-code CRM platform.

 <!--
 **5PK/5PK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.